David Cameron denies split with US over spending cuts

 US President Barack Obama has warned G20 leaders not to withdraw economic stimulus packages too early.

 Mr Cameron, who backs spending cuts, said the US accepted that those with the biggest deficits had to "accelerate the process of dealing with them".

 Leaders of G8 industrialised nations are meeting in Muskoka, Ontario.

-They will discuss help for the poorest countries ahead of a meeting of the G20 in Toronto on Saturday which will focus on the global economy.'Mistakes of the past'
+They will discuss help for the poorest countries ahead of a meeting of the G20 in Toronto on Saturday which will focus on the global economy.